Alabama Income Tax Calculator

 What is Alabama's standard deduction?

-Alabama's standard deduction is $3,000 for single filers and married filing separately, $8,500 for married filing jointly, and approximately $4,700 for head of household.
-These amounts phase out for higher-income taxpayers (roughly above $100,000 of income).
-Alabama also provides personal exemptions of $1,500 for single filers and $3,000 for married filing jointly, plus $1,000 per qualifying dependent, under Alabama Code §40-18-19.
+Alabama's maximum standard deduction is $3,000 for single filers, $8,500 for married filing jointly, $4,250 for married filing separately, and $5,200 for head of family (head of household).
+These amounts phase down as income rises, reaching a floor of $2,500 ($5,000 for married filing jointly) at $35,500 of Alabama total income and above.
+Alabama also provides personal exemptions of $1,500 for single and married filing separately filers and $3,000 for married filing jointly and head of family, plus $1,000 per qualifying dependent, under Alabama Code §40-18-19.

 Can Alabama residents deduct federal income taxes on their state return?